 - Japanese Pronouns: Kyubey speaks in a rather tortured syntax, using only diminutive pronouns and entirely stripping out honorifics when talking to people.
 Its not so much disrespectful as it is just stilted, and gives the impression that he views people about the same way as he would furniture or cattle.
 He even makes that comparison later on.

-- Just Desserts: Does this to himself in Episode 8 after Homura executes him by emptying a whole clip into him, even though it was not necessary, resulting in Swiss Cheese.
-She really hates the thing.
-And for a good reason.
+- Just Desserts: Does this to himself in Episode 8 after Homura executes him with a fistful of dakka.

 - Karma Houdini: Along with the rest of the Incubators, he suffers no punishment for all the trickey he/they have done other than a less convenient bussiness model and all of his mustache-twirlingly-evil actions were undone by the Cosmic Retcon.
 Interestingly, in the new timeline he's implied to be a much better terms with the magical girls, or at least his behavior is much more benign.